 The London Boys (Bowie): originally the B-side of the 'Rubber Band' single (Deram DM 107).
 Re-released on single in 1975 (Decca F 13579) and also on several compilation albums (see Early Works).
 Surpringly, it was played live in New York, Roseland Ballroom, 19-06-00, and on a concert at the BBC's Broadcasting House in London, 27-06-00; subsequently, it was re-recorded for Toy.
 In 2002, 1'26" and 1'30" excerpts of this re-recording were issued as "secret B-sides" on BowieNet.
 The officially released version is more up-tempo, features a string section rather than an organ, and probably a different recording altogether.

-London Bye Ta-Ta (Bowie): a demo of this song has been pressed on an EMIDISC acetate; this (or a different demo) was released on Spying Through A Keyhole.
-The original version was recorded in 1968 but the master tape soon afterwards got lost and hence it was re-recorded in 1970.
-The original version has survived on a one-sided 1969 metal acetate (Capitol Audiodisc); probably this recording has appeared on bootleg single (MOON 1) and later on the Naked And Wired (GEMA BOW 005) CD and several other bootlegs.
-The 2010 Deluxe Edition of David Bowie contains a similar version but with a different vocal and lacking the horses hooves effect at the end.
-The 1970 remake was officially released nineteen years later on Sound + Vision I, the 2003 reissue containing a previously unreleased stereo mix.
+London Bye Ta-Ta (Bowie): a demo of this song has been pressed on an EMIDISC acetate; this (or a different demo) was released on Spying Through A Keyhole and Conversation Piece.
+The original version was recorded in 1968, but the master tape got lost and hence it was re-recorded in 1970.
+The original version has survived on a one-sided 1969 metal acetate (Capitol Audiodisc); most likely a recording of this acetate has appeared on bootleg single (MOON 1), the Naked And Wired (GEMA BOW 005) CD and several other bootlegs.
+The 2010 Deluxe Edition of David Bowie contains a similar version, but has a different vocal and lacking the horses hooves effect at the end.
+Another version, with yet a different vocal, was released on and Conversation Piece.
+The 1970 remake was officially released in 1989 on Sound + Vision I; the 2003 reissue of this compilation featured a previously unreleased stereo mix.
 The stereo version plus an alternate mix appeared as bonus tracks on the 40th Anniversary Edition of Space Oddity.
-A third version supposedly is available only on a German acetate (Z-68/4880).
 Bowie recorded two versions for the BBC; the 1968 Top Gear performance is available on Bowie At The Beeb, whereas the 1970 The Sunday Show recording is featured on several bootlegs (see BBC Performances).

 The Loneliest Guy (Bowie): from Reality.
 Performed regularly on the Reality tour.
 Live version appear on the bonus DVD of the tour edition of Reality and the A Reality Tour 2CD/DVD.

 Look Back In Anger (Bowie/Eno): released as a single from Lodger in the US and Canada (both RCA PB 11724).
-Issued in mono on the US promo single RCA JH 11661.
+A remix appeared on the 2017 Tony Visconti Mix of Lodger from A New Career In A New Town.
 A lengthy 1988 rerecording was released as a bonus track on the Rykodisc version.
 A 2'58" video clip of the song can be found on The Video Collection and the Best Of Bowie DVD.
 Played live in 1983 (Serious Moonlight and Ricochet [incomplete version]), twice in 1988 for the La La La Human Steps performances, and on the 1995/96, 1997/1998 and 2002 tours.

 Looking For A Friend (Bowie): a track recorded in 1971 as Arnold Corns (along with 'Moonage Daydream', 'Hang On To Yourself' and 'Man In The Middle'), but not released until the semi-official Arnold Corns 12" (Krazy Kat Past 2) in 1985.
 Like 'Man In The Middle', this song does not feature David on main vocals, and this probably is the reason why it was never reissued.
 A demo with David on vocals has appeared on many bootlegs, e.g. on the Shadow Man (Past Masters PM 8901) CD.
 Apparently it was shortlisted as a bonus track for the Ryko releases, but rejected; a studio quality version found its way to collectors in 1998.
 Freddi & The Dreamer (Switch On!
 99-04) includes an early take of the released version (labelled 'rough mono mix') featuring an incomplete guide vocal by David.
 A version recorded for the BBC eventually turned up on Bowie At The Beeb; the only other live performance available is from Aylesbury, Friars, 25-09-71.